stnolting/neorv32-setups/cologne_chip/GateMateA1-EVB/README.md

 ### UART Console

 UART0 is used as bootloader and system console.
-Connect a USB-UART bridge to the board's PMOD port:
+Unfortunately, I was not able to make the on-board "debug" UART.
+Hence, I used an external USB-UART bridge connected to the board's PMOD port:

 ```
 PMOD front-view: